Not a single cloud could be seen as we left Stockade Lake Campground.

 - Custer State Park Hours: Open year-round, 24 hours per day

 Disclaimer: This post contains affiliate links, if you book through our link we will receive a small commission at no additional cost to you.
-Thank you for help supporting the blog.
+Thank you for helping support the blog.

-Can you think of any other reasons to visit Custer State Park?
-Or maybe you have a favorite state park.
+Do you have other reasons to visit Custer State Park?
+Or maybe you have a different favorite state park.
 If so, tell us in the comments below!

 Like it?
 Pin it!